 - Answer your questions about passing on your business

 - Assist you with federal estate tax issues

 - Go over your best options for creating a trust

-Additionally, if you need to make changes to your estate plan, a lawyer can work with you to ensure your plan lines up with your long term goals.
+Additionally, if you need to make changes, a Virginia lawyer can work with you to ensure your plan lines up with your long term goals.

 Drafting a Will

 A last will and testament is one of the most popular tools of estate planning.
 In Virginia, a will empowers you to make determinations about what happens to your property and assets after you pass.

 A properly drafted will in Charlottesville can help you: